mojotech/covenant/README.md

 ## Usage

+If you want to make the DSL available globally, simply call `Covenant.abide`.
+Otherwise, call `Covenant.abide <target obj>`.
+You can also register the DSL methods with different names, if you don't like to use the names provided.
+For example, if you want to make the DSL available globally, but you'd rather use `uphold` and `upholding` as the method names, call `Covenant.abide Object, [:uphold, :upholding]`.

-Simply pass a block to `#assert`.
+To enforce some condition, pass a block to `#assert`.
 The block's result must be truthy, otherwise an exception will be raised.

     assert { [].is_a?(Array) } # yay
     assert { 1.is_a?(String) } # oh, noes!